GIScience/oshdb/documentation/manual/map-reduce.md

 It is possible to define [`filter`s](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#filter-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializablePredicate-) that can sort out values after they already have been transformed in a map step.

-Note that these filters are different from the OSM data filters described in the [_Filtering of OSM data_](filters.md) section of this manual, since those filters are always applied at the beginning of each query on the full OSM history data directly, while the filters described here are executed during the transformation of the data.
+Note that these filters are different from the OSM data filters described in the “[Filtering of OSM data](filters.md)” section of this manual, since those filters are always applied at the beginning of each query on the full OSM history data directly, while the filters described here are executed during the transformation of the data.
 Normally, it is best to use the less flexible, but more performant OSM data filters wherever possible, because they can reduce the amount of data to be iterated over right from the start of the query.

 reduce
 ------

 The [`reduce`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#reduce-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableSupplier-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableBiFunction-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableBinaryOperator-) operation produces the final result of an OSHDB query.
-It takes the result of the previous map steps and combines (_reduces_) these values into a final result.
+It takes the result of the previous map steps and combines (reduces) these values into a final result.
 This can be something as simple as summing up all of the values, but also something more complicated, for example estimating statistical properties such as the median of the calculated values.
 Many query use common reduce operations, for which the OSHDB provides shorthand methods (see [below](#specialized-reducers)).

-Every OSHDB query must have exactly one terminal reduce operation (or use the _stream_ method explained below).
+Every OSHDB query must have exactly one terminal reduce operation (or use the `stream` method explained [below](#stream)).

-_Remark: If you are already familiar with [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop), note that for defining a reduce operation we use the terminology of the [Java stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) which is slightly different from the terminology used in Hadoop.
-In particular, the Java stream API and Hadoop use the same term 'combiner' for different things._
+> Remark: If you are already familiar with [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop), note that for defining a reduce operation we use the terminology of the [Java stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) which is slightly different from the terminology used in Hadoop.
+In particular, the Java stream API and Hadoop use the same term 'combiner' for different things.

 specialized reducers
 --------------------